Discover the techniques that are congruent with you artistic soul.

 As artists develop their skills, certain techniques call out to some more than others.
 For one student, a specific technique yields superb results.
 To another student, the same technique inspires abhorrence.

-My advice to all students of atelier training: do not torture yourself long term with techniques you detest.
+My advice to all students of atelier training: do not torture yourself long term with drawing techniques you detest.
 Find the ones that match your personality and desired outcomes for your art.

 For example, an electric lightbulb is brighter than the whitest paint.
 Additionally, it is often a yellow hue.
 If you add yellow to your white to show the correct hue, you will darken the value of the color.
 If you leave out the yellow to ensure that the white is the lightest your paints can achieve, you have to sacrifice the yellow hue.